sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide_v2.md

 - **Hostname**: The hostname of the device.
 This is used to identify the device on the network.
 By default is `sidecart`.
 - **Wifi Power**: The power of the WiFi module.
 From 0 to 4.
 - **Show RSSI**: Show the RSSI value in dBm for visible WiFi networks.
 This helps estimate signal strength and connection stability.
-- **DHCP Enabled**: Enable or disable the DHCP server.
-This is used to assign IP addresses to the devices connected to the Booster app.
+- **DHCP Enabled**: Enable or disable DHCP on the device.
+When disabled, the TCP/IP settings view lets you enter a static IPv4 address, netmask, gateway, and DNS servers.

 When **Show RSSI** is enabled, the device can show the RSSI value of nearby WiFi networks.
 As a general reference, use the first matching threshold in the table below.